 recent symptoms and your past health conditions.
 You will also need a medical exam.

-like an infection or a response to a medicine.
+temperature, like an infection or a response to a medicine.

 Heat exhaustion doesn't cause health complications, like damage to organs or brain